SIOTLAB/Flomosys/README.md

 # Node Provisioning

 The code for the Sensor Node can be opened in the Arduino IDE and uploaded to the Sensor Node over an FTDI serial connection.
+Flomosys makes use of several plugins to reduce power usage and to interface with the LoRa antenna, such as the [Low Power](www.rocketscream.com) library by Rocket Scream Electronics, the Arduino and the [RadioHead](https://github.com/hallard/RadioHead) library.

+Before compiling the Arduino code for the Sensor node, please make sure these libraries are installed, and put a copy of the RadioHead library into the lib folder.

 # Cloud Deployment